ManticoreGamesInc/platform-documentation/src/tutorials/merged_models.md

 ## Choosing Which Models to Merge

 As mesh merging improves, games will improve performance just by putting groups into merge models.
-Merged Models inside of other merged models will just be merged into the outermost layer, so in general, **it is a good idea to put object in Merged Model.**
+Merged Models inside of other merged models will just be merged into the outermost layer, so in general, **it is a good idea to put groups of objects into Merged Models as you work.**

+!!! warning
+    Currently, some special effects materials do not behave the same may when merged, so you may want to separate them from your Merged Model.

 ### Screen-Sized Chunks